Even if your skin’s generally smooth and hydrated, there’s a good chance you suffer from dry skin in at least area: your elbows.

 However, dry elbows can be a direct result of inadequate hydration.
 This may be caused by the ingredients in certain soaps, perfumes, and lotions.
 Even more, hot baths or showers can also dry out your skin.

 No matter the cause of your ashy elbows, there are a number of steps you can take to help your elbows regain their natural smoothness.
-Here’s what the experts suggest.
+Here’s the experts suggest.

 7 Expert Tips For Getting Rid Of Ashy Elbows